8 Facts About Logistics Managers

 Logistic managers:

 plan, organize and monitor the shipping, receiving, storage and distribution of all items received either from suppliers, vendors or food manufacturing plants.
-Overall, logistics managers are senior level logistic coordinators that ensure that products move in and out of a manufacturing plant correctly.
+They are senior-level coordinators who ensure that products are moved efficiently and accurately in and out of a manufacturing plant.

-A key component of a logistic manager’s job is tracking the time it takes for a product to be made in the factory and delivered to the customer.
-They track how long a product sits in the warehouse, how long it takes for someone to find the item in the warehouse and how long the product is on the road.
+A key component of a logistic manager’s job is monitoring the time it takes for a product to be made in the factory and delivered to the customer.
+They track how long a product sits in the warehouse, how long it takes for someone to find the item in the warehouse and how long the product spends in transit.

 Additionally, depending on the size of the company, Logistic managers are also responsible for supervising warehouse staff and drivers.
-They organize the warehouse to provide a safe workplace and proper storage of inventory and materials.
+They also organize the warehouse to ensure a safe workplace and proper storage of inventory and materials.

 2. Logistics managers have flexible educational backgrounds